 They are the most efficient way for public Career and Technical Education programs to meet the economic needs of the community.
 Lacking such committees, schools would operate without critical business, industry and labor input.

-Schools are public property and Advisory Committees comprise one way in which the public can influence the educational process.
+Schools are public entities and Advisory Committees comprise one way in which the public can influence the educational process.

-Advisory Committees offer one of the best tools for insuring that Career and Technical Education programs reflect the knowledge, attitudes, and skills needed by employees in their respective occupations.
+Advisory Committees offer one of the best tools for ensuring that Career and Technical Education programs reflect the knowledge, attitudes, and skills needed by employees in their respective occupations.

 Advisory Committees do not have administrative or programmatic authority.